 The hamstrings, gluteals and erector spinae can all benefit from the Intense Forward Fold.
 It also helps promote pelvic stability and enhances the ability to fold from the hips.

 Anjaneyasan (Lunge Pose)

 Purpose: The Lunge Pose is ideal for opening the groin and increasing flexibility in the hips and quadriceps.
 Balance, scapular stability and proprioception can all be improved alongside strengthening of the abductors, adductors gluteals and shoulders.
 To modify or adapt, the hands can be placed on the floor or placed on the leading thigh.

 Asana type: Kneeling backbend (extension)

 Purpose: The whole of the spine can be strengthened with this pose, as can the hamstrings, calves and gluteal muscles.
 Flexibility in the quadriceps, psoas, chest and abdominals are also boosted.
-To adapt or modify, one or more blocks can be place on top of the heels to reduce the extension.
-The knees and feet can also be hip width apart, rather than slightly apart as is customary for this pose.
+To adapt or modify, one or more blocks can be placed on top of the heels to reduce the extension.
+The knees and feet can also be hip-width apart, rather than slightly apart as is customary for this pose.

 Virasana (Hero Pose)

 Purpose: Depending on your level of flexibility, this pose can be modified by sitting on one or more blocks (as pictured below).
 If performed consistently and properly, Hero Pose can be used to increase flexibility in the quadriceps, particularly the Rectus Femoris.
 It also aides stabilisation of the pelvic girdle and mobility in the ankles.